Learning Action Embeddings for Off-Policy Evaluation: Empirical evaluation

 \paragraph{Can we improve upon standard baselines without using pre-defined embeddings?} We evaluate our performance against all standard estimators in two sets of experiments with data generated according to the procedure described in \cref{sec: synthetic experiments}.
 All pre-defined embedding dimensions are preserved, hence these embeddings are \emph{fully-informative}, i.e.\ $q(x, e) = q(x, e, a)$.
 We fix the number of pre-defined embedding dimensions to $d_\cE = 3$.
-In the first set of experiments, we vary the number of actions from $10$ to $2{,}000$ with a fixed sample size of $n = 20{,}000$.
-In the second set of experiments, we vary the number of samples in the training data $n = [800, 1600, \dots, 102400]$, and leave the number of actions fixed at $\abs{\cA} = 100$.
+In the first experiment, we vary the number of actions from $10$ to $2{,}000$ with a fixed sample size of $n = 20{,}000$.
+In the second experiment, we vary the number of samples in the training data $n = [800, 1600, \dots, 102400]$ and leave the number of actions fixed at $\abs{\cA} = 100$.
 The results of these two experiments are presented in \cref{fig: synthetic linear}.

 \emph{Learned MIPS OneHot} outperforms all other methods using action identities.
 We can observe the difference between the two methods that use the same model, \emph{Learned MIPS OneHot} and \emph{DM}.
 Using learned embedding propensities in MIPS results in a smaller bias compared to using them in direct reward prediction.
 The error of \emph{Learned MIPS} keeps shrinking with more data.
 While IPS and DR do not pool information across actions, MIPS is using the embedding propensities influenced by every action, resulting in a better bias-variance trade-off.
 When the number of actions is small enough, and we have enough data, IPS estimates already have a low variance, and we do not observe any significant improvements.